davew-msft/sql2eh/README.md

 ## SQL-to-EH

 This repo demos how to get changes from SQL Server published to an EH.
 We take the data and then land it to a data lake.
 We use python to extract the data every x mins from SQL Server.
 The tables we care about are stored in a metadata table that tracks the Change Tracking information.
-Every python runs finds the latest changed data since the previous run.
+Every python run finds the latest changed data since the previous run.

 This is not complete.